top of page

-The Role of a District Leader in the Village of Hastings-on-Hudson
+The Role of a District Leader in the

 What are District Leaders?

 "District Leaders" (the official title is "Westchester County Committeemen/women") are members of the Democratic Party who are elected or appointed to this internal party office.
 Two District Leaders are assigned to each Electoral District—often, but not always, the District in which they live.
-Together, the sixteen District Leaders from the eight Electoral Districts of Hastings-on-Hudson (18th, 19th, 20th, 21st, 22nd, 23rd, 52nd, and 59th) make up the Hastings Democratic Committee.
-All District Leaders are also automatically members of the Town of Greenburgh Democratic Committee.

 How Are District Leaders Selected?

 A District Leader must stand for re-election every two years.
-Each time, a District Leader candidate must file a nominating petition containing sufficient, valid signatures of registered Democrats living in the District in which that candidate hopes to serve.
-The petition will place the candidate on the ballot.
-(One advantage of being a registered member of a political party is that you can vote in primaries and sign party petitions, which means that you select the candidates who represent the party in general elections.)
-Any registered Democrat can challenge a District Leader by also collecting sufficient valid signatures on a petition in the relevant District.
-If more than two people file enough signatures within the same District, a primary for the District Leader position will be held in June, during the same period as all other local primary elections in New York State.
+For each two-year term, a District Leader candidate must file a nominating petition containing sufficient, valid signatures of registered Democrats living in the Electoral District in which that candidate hopes to serve.
+Technically, the petition will place the candidate on the ballot, however District Leader positions do not come up for a vote unless there is a primary challenge within an Electoral District.
+(Note: One advantage of being a registered member of a political party in New York State is that you can vote in primaries and sign party petitions, which means that you can help select the candidates who represent the party, from District Leader up to President.)

-What Are District Leaders Supposed to Do?
+What Do District Leaders Do?

 District Leaders have four main functions.

-If the Democratic candidates wish, the Village Committee plans and implements their campaign strategy.
-Often the Village Committee sponsors "Issues Forums" featuring local and regional experts on especially critical problems, such as the actual impact of additional residential development on local tax revenue.
-Educating and informing voters about such issues is, we believe, one of the best campaign strategies.
+Sometimes, the Village Committee also sponsors "Issues Forums" featuring local and regional experts on especially critical problems, such as the actual impact of additional residential development on local tax revenue.
+Educating and informing voters about such issues is, we believe, one of the best strategies for building voter engagement and turnout.

-Not all District Leaders choose whether to engage in internal party politics, but it is important that enough do to ensure that Hastings’ views are represented in Town, County, and State Democratic Party decisions about candidates, and that the Democratic Party platform and candidates give appropriate attention to and take good positions on issues important to Hastings (such as funding the State Superfund for toxic clean-ups).
+Not all District Leaders choose to engage in internal party politics, but it is important that enough do to ensure that Hastings’ views are represented in Town, County, and State Democratic Party decisions about candidates, and that the Democratic Party platform and candidates give appropriate attention to and take good positions on issues important to Hastings-on-Hudson Democrats (such as funding the State Superfund for toxic clean-ups).
 Telling District Leaders your views is one way to get them transmitted to the higher levels of the Democratic Party.

-The Committee sometimes passes resolutions about current Village issues, such as potential rezoning and development and other aspects of comprehensive planning, as well as about certain State/national issues—e.g., election security, tax policy, foreign policy, immigration policy, and the climate crisis, to name a few.
 The Committee may endorse candidates for Greenburgh, Westchester County, or New York State office.
 Before such endorsements, candidates or their representatives visit our meetings, giving us an opportunity to inform them of our views and question them on their positions.

 Of course a certain amount of mundane work is associated with keeping a political party going: fund-raising and managing the bank account; preparing materials for mailings to voters or flyers to give out at the train station or petitions; organizing a party presence at village-wide events; filing financial and other statements in compliance with the election law; certifying District Leaders to the Town and County Committee chairs; etc. On Election Day, in addition to urging people to vote, District Leaders check the voting machines and voters' lists at each polling place at the beginning of the day (to make sure that they are "zero") and at the end when the results are compiled.
 In Hastings this is something of a ritual, but unfortunately, in many places it is necessary and important to prevent election fraud.